namel3ss-Ai/namel3ss-ai-programming-language/docs/language/english_syntax.md

 flow is "main_flow":
   step is "route":
     if result.category is "billing":
-      go to flow is "billing_flow"
+      go to flow "billing_flow"
     otherwise:
-      go to flow is "fallback_flow"
+      go to flow "fallback_flow"

 flow is "billing_flow":
   step is "finish":
     do tool "echo"
 ```

-`go to flow is "name"` ends the current flow and continues execution in the target flow.
+`go to flow "name"` ends the current flow and continues execution in the target flow.
 When used inside a conditional branch, only the selected branch's redirect runs, and subsequent steps in the current flow are skipped.
 Traces include a `flow.goto` event showing the source step and destination flow.

 ## Variables and Expressions (Phase 1)